-- 1. An overview of the design and implementation of 7DS, a novel system that enables information dissemination and sharing among mobile hosts in a peer-to-peer fashion. - 2.
-An evaluation via extensive simulations of 7DS and the effects of the wireless coverage range,

-7DS host density, cooperation strategy among the mobile hosts as a function of time.

-- 3. The synchronous power conservation, a beneficial mechanism that increases the power savings substantially, without degrading the data dissemination. - 4.
+- An overview of the design and implementation of 7DS, a novel system that enables information dissemination and sharing among mobile hosts in a peer-to-peer fashion. - An evaluation via extensive simulations of 7DS and the effects of the wireless coverage range, 7DS host density, cooperation strategy among the mobile hosts as a function of time. - The synchronous power conservation, a beneficial mechanism that increases the power savings substantially, without degrading the data dissemination. - 4.
 An analytical model for FIS using theory from random walks and environments and the kinetics of diffusion-controlled processes.
 The analytical results on data dissemination are consistent with the simulation results for FIS.

-In an earlier work [10], we presented a part of the performance analysis of 7DS for a fixed simulation time.
-As we mentioned in the previous paragraph, here, we investigate its performance over time as well as the scaling results (in respect to the density of hosts and wireless coverage) and the synchronous power conservation mechanism.
 The remainder of this paper is organized as follows.
 Section 2 gives an overview of the main components of 7DS.
 Section 3.1 describes in more detail the P-P and S-C models.
 Section 3.2 presents simulation results and Section 4 the modeling and analysis of FIS using kinetics of diffusion controlled processes.
 Finally, in Section 6, we summarize our conclusions and discuss directions for future work.